lflgit/NMCS/README.md

 Please cite the author's publication if you used this code or made modification to this code for your own projects.

 ### User Guide
-This script was developed in Google Colabs with python language.
+This script was developed with Google Colabs in python.
 The steps are self-explantory in the script.

 ### Configuration and Setup
 Connections to Google Earth Engine (GEE) and Google Drive are not requried.
 They are used in the script because the base